Timoh97/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 8-print_square.c :  a function that prints a square, followed by a new line 9-fizz_buzz.c : FizzBuzz
-10-print_triangle.c : a function that prints a triangle, followed by a new line
+10-print_triangle.c : a function that prints a triangle, followed by a new line 100-prime_factor.c:distinguishing prime numbers from composite numbers 101-print_number.c :Write a function that prints an integer